murillohwg/ctf-writeup/picoCTF/CanYouSee/writeup.md

 - Metadata fields can hide sensitive or important information.
 - `exiftool` is extremely useful for forensic and steganography-related CTF challenges.
-- Base64 is commonly used to obfuscate flags in beginner challenges.
+- Base64 is commonly used to obfuscate flags in challenges.